ByronTheLightbulb/ai-graph/README.md

 1. Changing the content of the input / output
 2. Changing the skills and definition of each Agent

+## Dimensionality

+Each connection on the ai-graph exist on a particular dimension $d_k$  .
+For each atomic agent there must be at most one predeccessor and one successor .

+### $D_0$ : History dimension

+Each action that is performed on an agent should create a new agent on the history dimension that succeeds the older agent and all the connections of the old agent shall be severed

 ## Tool Pool

 A set of api's tools adhering to the MCP protocol

 ![image](https://github.com/user-attachments/assets/3c967376-7ee6-44aa-a138-14f49371c16a)